Adding your Azure account into LogicMonitor for monitoring is quite easy, and includes the following steps:

 LogicMonitor collects metrics for your Azure resources via the Azure Monitor (Insights) ARM API.
 As such, you will need to set up an Azure Active Directory (AAD) application that LogicMonitor can use to make requests to the Azure Monitor ARM API.
 Note that because LogicMonitor is using ARM APIs, only ARM based resources are monitored – this excludes resources such as Azure Classic VMs.

-4) Now that you have an application with a set of API Keys, you'll need to give this application access to the resources you want monitored.
-In Azure, you can assign permission at the resource group level or the subscription level.
-Usually, assigning permissions at the subscription level is easiest & provides the most value.
-For each subscription you want to assign the application permission to, you'll need to navigate to the subscription's Access control (IAM) and add the application as a user with a minimum of Reader permissions:
+- Now that you have an application with a set of API Keys, you’ll need to give this application access to the resources that you want to be monitored.
+To do this, open the Subscriptions service.
+(In Azure, you can assign permissions at the resource group level or the subscription level.
+Usually, assigning permissions at the subscription level is easiest and provides the most value.)

-If you have multiple subscriptions that you want to add into monitoring, you'll need to add the application with a reader role to each one.
-For a large number of subscriptions, you may consider doing this via PowerShell.
-For example, the following PowerShell script will add an AAD application for LogicMonitor & add the application as a reader to each subscription available to the user that runs the script:
+For a large number of subscriptions, you may want to consider assigning permissions via PowerShell.
+For example, the following PowerShell script will add an AAD application for LogicMonitor and add the application as a reader to each subscription available to the user that runs the script.